viniciuscodc/PongGame/README.md

 # PongGame

-A Pong game made in java.
+A Pong game made in java, tested in Windows.

 **Running:**
 Install java sdk then go to src folder in terminal and type: